 Even if you aren’t in the market for some riding gear, stop by to ogle at the custom Mercury 250cc cafe racer.

-Further down is Studio Melt, formerly part of Renew Newcastle, which is a jewellery workshop and retail store selling pieces from contemporary artists, as well as fashion and vintage homewares.
+Further down is Studio Melt, a jewellery workshop and retail store selling pieces from contemporary artists, as well as fashion and vintage homewares.

 If you have the time, coordinate your visit with one of their workshops to learn the art of jewellery-making yourself.